Cross ratios on boundaries of symmetric spaces and Euclidean buildings: Preliminaries

 Given a simplex $x\in B$ with $B$ a thick spherical building.
 We denote by $\Res(x):=\{y\in B~|~x\subsetneq y\}$ and call this the \emph{residue of $x$}.
 Let $A$ be an apartment containing $x$, i.e. a Coxeter complex containing $x$.
 Let $W$ be the Coxeter group of $A$ and denote by $W_x$ the stabilizer of $x$ under $W$.
 If $x$ is not a chamber then $\Res(x)$ is itself a spherical building modeled over the Coxeter complex to $W_x$ \cite[3.12]{Tits2}.

 \textsc{Euclidean buildings} \cite{Kramer-Weiss}, \cite{Parreau}, \cite{Tits}, \cite{Kleiner-Leeb}: Let $\hat{W}$ be an affine Coxeter group, i.e. $\hat{W}$ can be realized as a subgroup of the isometry group of $\R^r$ and can be decomposed as a semi-direct product $\hat{W}=W\ltimes T_W$, where $W$ is a finite reflection group and $T_W<\R^r$ is a co-bounded subgroup of translations.
 Here we assume $r=|S|$, where $S$ is the standard generating set of $W$.
 Moreover, let $(E,d)$ be a metric space.
 A \emph{chart} is an isometric embedding $\phi:\R^r\to E$, and its image is called \emph{affine apartment}; the image of a Weyl sectors and \emph{conical cells} are again called \emph{Weyl sectors} and \emph{conical cells}.
 Two charts $\phi,\psi$ are called \emph{$\hat{W}$-compatible} if $Y=\phi^{-1}\psi (\R^r)$ is convex in the Euclidean sense and if there is an element $w\in \hat{W}$ such that $\psi\circ w_{|Y}=\phi_{|Y}$.
-A metric space $E$ together with a collection of charts $\mathcal{C}$, called \emph{apartment system}, is called a \emph{Euclidean building (with Coxeter group $\hat{W}$)} if it has the following properties:
+A metric space $E$ together with a collection of charts $\mathcal{C}$, called \emph{apartment system}, is called a \emph{Euclidean building (modeled over the Coxeter group $\hat{W}$)} if it has the following properties: \begin{enumerate} \item For all $\phi\in \mathcal{C}$ and $w\in \hat{W}$, the composition $\phi\circ w$ is in $\mathcal{C}$.